Makur Maker

-Makur Maker (born 4 November 2000) is a South Sudanese-Australian professional basketball player for Sagesse Club of the Lebanese Basketball League (LBL).
+Makur Maker (born 4 November 2000) is a South Sudanese-Australian professional basketball player who last played for the Taipei Taishin Mars of the Taiwan Professional Basketball League (TPBL).
 A consensus five-star recruit, he committed to play college basketball for Howard University, becoming the highest-ranked player in the modern recruiting era to commit to a historically black college or university (HBCU).

 Born in Nairobi, Maker grew up in Perth, Western Australia, before playing high school basketball in North America.
 He is the cousin of basketball players Thon and Matur Maker.

 Early life

 Maker was born in Nairobi, Kenya, to South Sudanese parents and immigrated to Perth, Western Australia, when he was one year old.
 Before focusing on basketball, he mainly took interest in football as a striker and often played beach soccer with his friends.
 Maker played for Quinns Football club alongside his older brothers.
 Maker attended St. Andrews Catholic Primary School and joined Irene McCormack Catholic College for high school.
 He was drawn to basketball in part because of his exceptional height.